TerraByteDev/MultiChat-DiscordSRV-Addon/README.md

 2. The unfiltered message is sent to discord.

 This fork will also add a completely independent discord implementation, separate from DiscordSRV, which will natively support proxies and will be able to display rank prefixes (LuckPerms), what servers players are on, etc.

+## Why remove <1.20.1 support?
+This addon was originally designed for ZelChat, which only supports 1.20.x+.\
+Regardless, if is always best to stay on modern versions that are not riddled with exploits or bugs.

 ## Missing Features
 Right now, this fork does not support the following features (that the original plugin *does* support):